autc04/multiversal/README.md

 Multiversal Interfaces
 ======================

-Interfaces to Apple's classic MacOS APIs (pre-Carbon, i.e. 20th century), encoded in YAML files along with a ruby program to convert them
+Interfaces to Apple's classic Mac OS APIs (pre-Carbon, i.e. 20th century), encoded in YAML files along with a Ruby program to convert them

 1. to C/C++ headers for use with Retro68.
 2. to C++ headers for use as part of Executor 2000

 The API definition files were automatically generated from the header files that were originally included with Executor 2000.
-As Executor was a clean-room implementation of MacOS and is now available under a liberal license, the resulting header files can be used and edistributed freely.
+As Executor was a clean-room implementation of Mac OS and is now available under a liberal license, the resulting header files can be used and redistributed freely.
 The translator program can still be found in the separate `multiversal-parser` repository.

 JSON Schema
 -----------

-A JSON Schema definition for the definition files is available in the file `multiversal.schema.json`.
+A JSON schema definition for the definition files is available in the file `multiversal.schema.json`.
 When it's finished, it will serve as documentation for the API definition YAML files.